 Many options were reviewed before it was settled on the purchase of a radio/cd player as a method for quieting the voices.
 This simple solution had the ability to provide a dramatic change to the quality of Fred's life.
 With background noise (like that provided by the radio) Fred was able to concentrate on his own thoughts rather than the incessant chattering in his head.
 His concentration improved which also improved his ability to interact and relate to others.
 This encouraged his participation in other activities like Art Therapy.

 Amy* is a 32 year old female well known to First Step, having been engaged for five years.
 She has a long history of complex PTSD from childhood trauma.
-Amy completed a degree, going on to complete first class honors before commencing work in her chosen field.
-After 2 years working, her mental state deteriorated and Amy was unable to continue working.
+Amy completed a degree, going on to complete first class honors before commencing work.
+After 2 years working, her mental state deteriorated and Amy was unable to continue.
 She was diagnosed with complex PTSD, Major Depressive Disorder, comorbid anxiety and substance dependence (alcohol and cannabis).

-Amy engaged initially in the Mental Health Nurse Incentive Program (MHNIP) and transitioned into the MHICC program at the commencement of the Stepped Care Model.
-Amy's care was managed by a team that included: her Mental Health Nurse, her GP, and her clinical psychologist (all located on the one site).
-Treatment included a combination of medication, directed Cognitive Behavioural Theory and Trauma therapy with medication management, daily suicide prevention and substance dependence recovery.
-Over the past two years Amy made slow but significant progress and in the past 12 months this team has supported Amy with her goal of returning to work.
+Amy engaged initially in the Mental Health Nurse Incentive Program (MHNIP) and transitioned into the MHICC program at the commencement of Stepped Care.
+Amy's care was managed by a team that included her Mental Health Nurse, her GP and her clinical psychologist (all located on the one site).
+Treatment included a combination of directed Cognitive Behavioural Theory and Trauma Therapy, medication management, daily suicide prevention and substance dependence recovery.
+Over the past two years Amy has made slow but significant progress and in the past 12 months this team has supported Amy with her goal of returning to work.

-At the start of this year, Amy decided to return to university to undertake a Master’s Degree, however due to more than four years of unemployment she faced significant challenges both in respect to her mental and physical health, in financing her studies and in the logistics of completing the rigorous application process among other things.
+At the start of the year, Amy decided to return to university to undertake a Master’s Degree.
+However more than four years of unemployment meant she faced significant challenges both in respect to her mental and physical health, in financing her studies.
+Even the logistics of completing the rigorous application process was challenging.

-Amy's Mental Health Nurse enrolled her in the NPS program as an avenue through which to overcome some of these hurdles.
-She initially enrolled in a public speaking course through Voices of the South Side to help regain confidence in a highly supported environment.
+Amy's Mental Health Nurse enrolled her in the FFB program as an avenue through which to overcome some of these hurdles.
+She enrolled in a public speaking course through Voices of the South Side to help regain some social confidence in a supported environment.
 (Voices of the South Side work specifically with people who are socially isolated to help them develop skills in public speaking, debate and discussion to encourage better engagement with their communities).

-At the same time NPS funded the re-issuance of past transcripts and a Birth Certificate in order for her to successfully complete her Masters application.
+At the same time FFB funded the re-issuance of past transcripts and a Birth Certificate in order for her to successfully complete her study application.

-Once accepted into her chosen Masters degree, NPS funded the purchase of stationary and other materials required for the course.
+Once accepted into her chosen Masters degree, FFB funded the purchase of stationary and other materials required for the course.

-Despite significant improvement in her mental health and cognitive capacity, Amy found this process very stressful.
-It was therefore necessary for her to be closely supported by her team (GP, MHICC & psychologist) to ensure her ongoing psychological health.
+Despite significant improvement in her mental health and cognitive capacity, Amy found this process very stressful and it was necessary for her to be closely monitored by her team (GP, MHICC & psychologist) to ensure her ongoing psychological health.

-Amy’s case is a positive example of how we can support clients to achieve their goals of community connectedness, employment and independence through the coordinated delivery of clinical healthcare and psycho-social support.
+Amy’s case is a positive example of how financial barriers can become significant roadblocks to future well-being and how we can help them to achieve their goals of community connectedness, employment and independence through the coordinated delivery of clinical healthcare and psycho-social support.
 It is also serves to demonstrate the nature of an enduring mental illness and the need for timely, collaborative and ongoing care to ensure a person does not only obtain stability, but is able to sustain stable mental health while returning to work and independence.